 Close collaborators at CTU

-Previously, mentor to a number of PhD students while at IBM Research
+Previously, I have also worked with a number of PhD students while at IBM Research.

 - Olivier Massicot at the University of Illinois Urbana-Champaign (2019-2020).
 Continues his PhD studies at UIUC.

 - Cunlu Zhou at the University of Notre Dame (2018): Alternative Methods in Semidefinite Programming; Subsequent position: Post-doc at the University of Toronto